 Choosing Between a No-Code App Builder or Programming Language

-Ultimately, deciding between leveraging a traditional programming language or using a no-code app builder hinges on several factors.
+Ultimately, deciding between leveraging a traditional programming language or using an AI-powered app builder hinges on several factors.
 To help you decide between using a no-code platform or programming language, consider the following points:

 Once you have your wireframes and an outline of your needed functionalities, you'll have a better idea about whether to use code or no-code.
 Programming will probably serve you best if you need extensive customizations and high-performance demands, such as those required by games or enterprise apps at scale.

-However, if you’re looking for a simple internal app for your small business, like one for CRM, project management, booking, ordering, and more, no-code is your huckleberry.
+However, if you're looking for a simple internal app for your small business, like one for CRM, project management, booking, ordering, and more, an AI-powered builder is your huckleberry.

-On the other hand, teams without programmers might be best served by using no-code platforms, as platforms like Adalo provide a user-friendly, low-learning curve app-building experience.
+On the other hand, teams without programmers might be best served by using AI-assisted platforms, as platforms like Adalo provide a user-friendly, low-learning curve app-building experience.

 Agency-hired app development can last several months, depending on communication, app complexity, and other unforeseen issues.

-In contrast, no-code platforms like Adalo offer dramatically lower costs, as Adalo’s cheapest plan starts at $36/month (billed annually).
-You’ll work at your own pace with a no-code platform, giving you more control over your timeline.
+In contrast, AI-powered platforms like Adalo offer dramatically lower costs, as Adalo's cheapest plan starts at $36/month (billed annually).
+You'll work at your own pace with an AI-assisted platform, giving you more control over your timeline.

 Common Challenges in App Development